|HEALTHY - FUNCTIONAL - HAPPY FAMILIES - RELATIONSHIPS

 Learn to Self-Soothe in the Face of Conflict

-We blame our partners when we feel discomfort, and this tends to create distance within an
+We blame our partners when we feel discomfort, and this tends to create distance

+of further discomfort.
 The clue to dealing with this dilemma is to learn how to soothe

 your own emotional pain.
 This can open the way to more passion and closeness

 Schnarch offers several suggestions for helping people to learn the art of self-soothing.

 Don’t take your partner’s behavior personally.
 Even if your partner doesn’t make all the

 changes that you’ve made, it should not be taken personally.

 If you and your partner are having a conflict, try some inwardly focused relaxation

 techniques.
 Focus on your breathing.
 Stop talking and try to slow your heart rate.
-Lower the

-you will be better off in these future instances.
+with it, you will be better off in these future instances.